How to Steal Reasoning Without Reasoning Traces: Inversion Methodology

 \subsection{Stage 3: Student Distillation}

-In the final stage, the attacker distills the approximation of the victim model’s reasoning synthesized by the inversion model into a student model \(S\).
-Each training example consists of an input \(x\), synthetic reasoning trace \(\hat{t}\), and final answer \(y\).
-The trace and the answer are concatenated into a single supervision target $y^{+} = [\,\hat{t};\, y\,]$, and \(S\) is fine-tuned using standard teacher-forced cross-entropy:
+In the final stage, the attacker distills the approximation of the victim’s reasoning synthesized by the inversion model into the student model \(S\).
+Each training example consists of an input \(x\) and the synthetic reasoning trace \(\hat{t}\) concatenated with the answer \(y\) into a single supervision target $y^{+} = [\,\hat{t};\, y\,]$. \(S\) is fine-tuned using standard teacher-forced cross-entropy:

+\textbf{Optional: augmenting with surrogate data.} Since the attacker already generated the surrogate dataset $\mathcal{D}_1 = \{(x', t', y')\}$ for training the inversion model, these examples can be added to the distillation data at no additional cost.
+The student can be fine-tuned on $\{(x, \hat{t}, y)\} \cup \mathcal{D}_1$ either as a single mixed corpus, or in a curriculum (surrogate traces first, inverted traces second).
+We report this as an ablation in \S\ref{sec:eval-gpt-stealing}; the default pipeline uses only the inverted traces.